 Thank you for your continued interest in the Johns Hopkins Tutorial Project!
 We appreciate all the support and participation you have given over the many years that this program has been running.

 If you are looking to become a new tutor, thanks so much!
 We are always happy to welcome Johns Hopkins undergrads to share in this great experience.
-Come to Levering 200, fill out a tutor application or submit this google doc, and you will soon be on your way to fun times with a really great tutee.
+Come to Levering 200, fill out a tutor application or submit this application, and you will soon be on your way to fun times with a really great tutee.

 Returning tutors, we are also very glad to have you back!
-If you have not filled out a returning tutor form, please fill out this google doc and submit it.
+If you have not filled out a returning tutor form, please fill out this application and submit it.
 Be sure to take a look at the tutorial calendar to see when we've scheduled all the awesome events and training sessions for you.

 Cool Websites for Tutors to Use with their Kids!